 Professor Jelle Wesseling

-Professor Jelle Wesseling is leading a Cancer Research UK Grand Challenge Programme, and is a senior group leader at the Netherlands Cancer Institute and Professor of Breast Pathology at the Leiden University Medical Center.
+Professor Jelle Wesseling is leading a Cancer Grand Challenges Programme, and is a senior group leader at the Netherlands Cancer Institute and Professor of Breast Pathology at the Leiden University Medical Center.
 His project aims to distinguish between lethal cancers that need treating, and non-lethal cancers that don't.

 Professor Wesseling’s focus is on breast cancer, and he is working out how to prevent patients from undergoing unnecessary treatments.